DevExpress-Examples/XAF_how_to_use_gantt_control_in_xaf_win_solution/README.md

 # XAF WinForms - How to Use the Gantt Control to Display a List of Tasks

-This example integrate the WinForms [Gantt Control](https://docs.devexpress.com/WindowsForms/401173/controls-and-libraries/gantt-control/gantt-control) in an XAF WinForms application.
+This example integrates the WinForms [Gantt Control](https://docs.devexpress.com/WindowsForms/401173/controls-and-libraries/gantt-control/gantt-control) in an XAF WinForms application.
 Gantt displays a list of business objects (tasks) as a project schedule.

 ![image](https://user-images.githubusercontent.com/14300209/82027691-4d5a0b00-969d-11ea-936f-a68f863d9f8a.png)

 ## Implementation Details

-Follow the steps below to add the [Gantt Control](https://docs.devexpress.com/WindowsForms/401173/controls-and-libraries/gantt-control/gantt-control) in your application:
+Follow the steps below to add the [Gantt Control](https://docs.devexpress.com/WindowsForms/401173/controls-and-libraries/gantt-control/gantt-control) to your application:

-1. Implement a business class that will contain task records in the Gantt Control data source (copy [ITask.cs](CS/EF/GanttSolution/GanttSolution.Module/BusinessObjects/ITask.cs) and [Task.cs](CS/EF/GanttSolution/GanttSolution.Module/BusinessObjects/Task.cs) files to *YourSolutionName.Module/BusinessObjects* folder).
+1. Implement a business class that contains task records in the Gantt Control data source (copy [ITask.cs](CS/EF/GanttSolution/GanttSolution.Module/BusinessObjects/ITask.cs) and [Task.cs](CS/EF/GanttSolution/GanttSolution.Module/BusinessObjects/Task.cs) files to *YourSolutionName.Module/BusinessObjects* folder).

 1. Copy the following files to the *YourSolutionName.Win* project and build your solution:
     - [GanttSolution.Win/Controllers/RibbonCustomizationWindowController.cs](CS/EF/GanttSolution/GanttSolution.Win/Controllers/RibbonCustomizationWindowController.cs)